-Found 0 - 10 results of 31 programs matching keyword " dark matter"
+Found 0 - 10 results of 36 programs matching keyword " dark matter"

+Experience life After Dark, an evening series exclusively for adults that mixes cocktails, conversation, and playful, innovative science and art events.
+Join JoAnne Hewett, a theoretical physicist from the SLAC National Accelerator Laboratory, and Maria Spiropulu, a Caltech experimental physicist working at CERN, who came to the Exploratorium to speak with us about the implications of the Higgs discovery.
 At our last After Dark in our current home, the theme was Mars!
 On display the museum has a full-scale model of the Mars rover Curiosity, which arrived on the red planet Sunday, August 5.
 At After Dark, we had Martians, robots, and extraterrestrials in the crowd!
 There were Martian themed lectures, a live webcast, and activities like the Egg Drop, where visitors practiced landing a homemade Rover safely onto the ground.
 Red skies at night offer fun and delight.
 In this special lecture given at After Dark, Dr. Emiliana Simon-Thomas relates scientific studies of contemplative practices.
 Dr. Simon-Thomas is Science Director for the Greater Goods Science Center at UC Berkeley.
 Her current research examines the conceptual nature, experiential properties, and biological underpinnings of positive states like compassion, as well as the potential for cultivating these states and related acts of altruism.
 On August 4, 2011 After Dark Blue delved into the color of cool with explorations of indigo, underwater vision, color photography, and blues performances by Lady Bianca, Bobbie Webb, and Fillmore Slim.
 Join us for an exploration of new frontiers in film—where cinematic artworks range beyond the screen to encompass unique combinations of animation, objects, and live performance.
 This After Dark event, which explored the science behind slowing down, included artist Joe Mangrum, who created a sand mandala on the floor of the museum.
 In this timelapse video, shot over 8 hours, you can see the full arc of the work.